xoap-io/xoap-powershell-dsc-configurations/README.md

 }
 ```

-In order to compile this example you need to take care that all the referenced DSC modules are available locally.
+In order to compile this example, you need to take care that all the referenced DSC modules are available locally.

 You can check availability with: